DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/Worldmaking after Empire, The Rise and Fall of Self-Determination.md

 They highlighted the ways in which slavery was a modern form of labour extraction and exploitation, establishing continuities between New World slavery and colonialism in the 19th and 20th centuries.

-The through-line linking New World slavey and the scramble for Africa was a structure of domination and exploitation that helped to transcend limited definitions of slavery, combining an emphasis on arbitrary power and domination with a Marxist critique of exploitation. (paraphrased, 81).
+The through-line linking New World slavery and the scramble for Africa was a structure of domination and exploitation that helped to transcend limited definitions of slavery, combining an emphasis on arbitrary power and domination with a Marxist critique of exploitation. (paraphrased, 81).

 They revealed that the economic interests of European powers were the underlying motivations for imperialism - a long history of economic exploitation.